simonedelpopolo/koorie/README.md

 - #### --middleware[-m]

-  - --middleware[-m]=starter.js -> it will look for a file named starter.js in the root directory of the project, and use it to register all the available routes.
+  - `npx koorie --middleware=starter.js` -> it will look for a file named starter.js in the root directory of the project, and use it to register all the available routes.
   - Default set to `middleware.js`